-Tropical forests provide vital environmental and ecosystem services.
+Tropical forests provide many social and economic benefits as well as a wide range of vital ecosystem services, such as carbon storage, nutrient cycling, and soil stability.
 As carbon sinks, forests remove 3.6 billion metric tons of carbon per year; however, tropical deforestation releases 2.7 billion metric tons annually (Reich, 2011).
-This destructive activity reduces the yearly net forest carbon sink to about 1 billion metric tons, one-seventh of annual fossil fuel emissions (Reich, 2011).
+This destructive activity reduces the yearly net forest carbon sink to about 1 billion metric tons, equivalent to one-seventh of the annual global fossil fuel emissions (Reich, 2011).
 Forests also play a crucial role in regulating the nutrient cycle and maintaining soil stability.
-Deforestation for agricultural purposes often leads to soil erosion and nutrient leaching.
-Trees maintain soil quality by providing organic matter from fallen leaves and branches.
-Their roots anchor the soil and prevent it, and the nutrients within it, from washing away, also helping to maintain watersheds (Vitousek & Sanford, 1986).
+Deforestation for industrial agricultural purposes often leads to soil erosion and nutrient leaching whereas trees maintain soil quality by providing organic matter from fallen leaves and branches.
+Their roots anchor the soil and prevent it, and the nutrients within it, from washing away, also helping to maintain watershed integrity by decreasing sediment transport and accumulation (Vitousek & Sanford, 1986).
 Additionally, tropical forests are essential to global biodiversity as they contain over 50% of the world’s species, including 80% of all insects and 90% of primates (Houghton, Skole, & Lefkowitz, 1991).

-Central America is home to 22,411 ha of tropical forest.
-From 1990 to 2005 Central American forest cover decreased by almost 20% (Khatun, 2011).
+Central America contains 22,411 hectares (ha) of tropical forest.
+From 1990 to 2005, Central American forest cover decreased by almost 20% (Khatun, 2011).
 The main causes of deforestation are population growth and land use change (Redo et. al. 2012, Kahtun, 2011).
 The effects of this deforestation are not contained to Central America, but are also seen in other regions as well.
 Biologists have linked a decline in North American migratory bird species, such as the wood thrush, to the loss of forests in Central America due to the fact that three of the four major flyways connecting the Americas pass through Central America (Finch, 1991).

 Like much of Central America, El Salvador has experienced deforestation on a catastrophic level.
 High population density, coupled with poor enforcement of environmental regulations and unsustainable farming techniques, have been driving forces of deforestation (World Bank, 2014).
 El Salvador has only 2% of its primary forests remaining, the smallest amount in Latin America (Rainforest Alliance).
 The main contributors to this have been slash and burn techniques used by many farmers, known as Tavy farming, and urban expansion throughout the country.
 Tavy farming is exceptionally harmful because it quickly depletes soils of their nutrients, making it difficult for forest regrowth efforts to be successful (Hetch & Sattchi, 2007).

 From 1980 to 1992, El Salvador experienced a civil war that led to a mass emigration of 25% of the population (Hetch & Sattchi, 2007; Gammage 2007).
 Carpet bombing and destructive land campaigns resulted in the desolation of crops and forests (Weinberg 1997).
 However, the reduction in agricultural and pastoral practices allowed for some successional forests to emerge in previously cultivated areas.
 The conclusion of the civil war led to rapid urbanization with the return of the war refugees (Hetch & Sattchi, 2007).
 Environmental initiative became a priority in this post-war era.
 The government signed the United Nations Framework Convention on Climate Change (UNFCCC) in 1992 and the Kyoto Protocol in 1998 (UNFCCC).
 In 1997, President Armando Calderon Sol issued a presidential decree creating the Ministry of the Environment and Natural Resources (MARN) (Foley & Hapipi, 2005).
-More recent initiatives include a push to implement sustainable farming techniques, such as agroforestry, preparing for REDD+ implementation, and developing a payment for ecosystem services (PES) plan.
+More recent initiatives include a push to implement sustainable farming techniques, such as agroforestry, preparing for Reducing Emissions from Deforestation and Forest Degradation (REDD+) implementation that also includes the role of conservation and sustainable management of forests, and developing a payment for ecosystem services (PES) plan.
 These programs are necessary to the preservation of what little primary forest remains and to expand environmental conservation efforts nationally.